The Plasma Physics and Fusion research activities carried out at the York Plasma Institute fall primarily into three main areas:

 High powered lasers focussed onto a solid (or gaseous) target are used to produce plasmas.
 These rapidly expanding plasmas produce interesting high density states of matter.
 These high density plasmas can be used to simulate astrophysical plasma expansion and to understand other plasma properties.

-The York Plasma Institute laboratories will house a broad range of low-temperature plasma experiments.
+The York Plasma Institute laboratories house a broad range of low-temperature plasma experiments.
 These include laboratories for atmospheric plasma jets, microplasmas, low-pressure plasma, laser spectroscopy and plasma etching.
 The emphasis is on 1) characterising and understanding the plasma properties, and 2) working with industry to improve existing technological applications of low-temperature plasmas and development of new ones.

 Theory and computational modelling is an important part of all of our research areas.
 We have extensive expertise in both analytical and computational modelling.
 The York Plasma Institute has a range of computational facilities, including a Beowulf cluster.
-We employ large, national computer facilities, such as HECToR and HPC-FF.
+We employ large, national computer facilities, such as Archer and HPC-FF.